Running in multiple zones

 Control plane behavior

-When you deploy a cluster control plane, place replicas of control plane components across multple failure zones.
+When you deploy a cluster control plane, place replicas of control plane components across multiple failure zones.
 If availability is an important concern, select at least three failure zones and replicate each individual control plane component (API server, scheduler, etcd, cluster controller manager) across at least three failure zones.
 If you are running a cloud controller manager then you should also replicate this across all the failure zones you selected.

 If your cluster spans multiple zones or regions, you can use node labels in conjunction with Pod topology spread constraints to control how Pods are spread across your cluster among fault domains: regions, zones, and even specific nodes.
 These hints enable the scheduler to place Pods for better expected availability, reducing the risk that a correlated failure affects your whole workload.